Orange Aphids: How To Get Rid Of Orange Milkweed Aphids

 Feeding orange aphidsPin

-But they also have little orange bugs that love to attack your precious plants.
+But they also have tiny orange bugs that love to attack your precious plants.

 These bugs are aphids, and they can quickly spread to nearby plants and do a ton of damage if not addressed.

-While there many species of aphids that can be orange, chances are you’re dealing with the oleander aphid (Aphis nerii), which enjoys one of the widest menus of all aphids.
+While many species of aphids can be orange, chances are you’re dealing with the oleander aphid (Aphis nerii), which enjoys one of the widest menus of all aphids.

 What Are Orange Aphids?

-Sometimes called the milkweed aphid, sweet pepper aphid, or Nerium aphid, these tiny pests will attack many plants.
+Sometimes called the milkweed aphid, sweet pepper aphid, or Nerium aphid, these tiny insects will attack many plants.

-The dogbane (Apocynaceae) family are their preferred victims, but they’ll also go after plants in the daisy (Asteraceae), morning glory (Convolvulaceae), and spurge (Euphorbiaceae) families.
+The dogbane (Apocynaceae) family is their preferred victim, but they’ll also go after plants in the daisy (Asteraceae), morning glory (Convolvulaceae), and spurge (Euphorbiaceae) families.

 The species reproduce via parthenogenesis, meaning the nymphs are born pregnant and give live births instead of eggs.